Q: How did you become a professional writer?

 Q: How do I get an agent/manager?

 A: Most writers are desperate to land an agent or manager.
 I get it.
 They are the gatekeepers.
 You generally can’t get in the door without representation.
 But before you go a’hunting, make sure your work is ready.
 Write a lot.
-Get people who have great taste and know great writing to give you notes.
-Utilize industry connections, friends and colleagues in the business who are willing to read and pass along your work.
+Get people with great taste and know great writing to give you notes.
+Utilize industry connections, as well as friends and colleagues in the business willing to read and pass along your work.
 Enter contests.
 Did I say this before?
-There are many reputable contests that can help get you repped.
-I landed my first agent and manager right out of the WB Writers’ Workshop.
+Many reputable contests can help get you repped.
+I landed my first agent and manager from the WB Writers’ Workshop.
 Notice I said my first.
 After Cold Case ended, I (amicably) parted ways with both agent and manager.
-I kept writing and luckily a friend I’d taken a class with passed my pilot along to her manager.
+I kept writing, and luckily, a friend I’d taken a class with passed my pilot along to her manager.
 She’s still my manager today.
-I signed with my current agent after I was staffed on “The Client List."
+I signed with my current agent after I was staffed on “The Client List," and a few years later, I realized I needed agents who would focus on me and not their larger clients.
 As for as landing a book agent, I had a slight advantage.
-My former agency had a fantastic book department and the book agent who read “Baby Doll” loved it and worked hard to get it sold.
-That still meant the book had to be ready and it had to be good.
+My former agency had a fantastic book department, and the book agent who read “Baby Doll” loved it and worked hard to sell it.
+That still meant the book had to be ready.
 Does it sound easy?
 It wasn’t.
-It’s been a long journey but I finally have reps who get me and what I want to do as a writer.
+It’s been a long journey, but I finally have reps who get me and what I want to do as a writer.

 Make sure you have people in your corner who love your work and know how to sell you.
-A lot of writers think any rep will do.
+Many writers think any rep will do.
 If someone isn’t passionate about the stories you want to tell, keep looking.
-If you’re writing the best material you can, you deserve great reps to help you sell it and you.
+If you’re writing the best material you can, you deserve great reps to help you sell it and yourself.

 What else do you want to know?
 I’m all ears!
 Ask me on Twitter or shoot me an email.